mihooke/design_pattern/README.md

  # 12 Template
  * Template pattern defines a skeleton of an generic interface in some operations, deferring some steps to subclass.The Template method lets subclass redefine certain steps of that interface without changing the structure.

+ # 13 Mediator
+ * Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

+ # 14 Strategy
+ * Defines a family of algorithms, encapsulates each one,and make them interchangeable.
+Strategy lets the algorithm vary independently from clients who use it.In OO programing,one important rule is 'Favor Composition Over Inheritance'.So the Stategy pattern uses composition,and the Template pattern uses Inheritance.
+ * Both two have advantages and disadvantages,use them on base fact project.